 Loose acquaintances, long-lost friends and anyone mom doesn’t know particularly well are usually therefore best left off the guest list.

-If you are wondering if you should invite neighbors to a baby shower then you’re not alone, as it’s a common query among baby shower hosts and pregnant women.
+If you are wondering if you should invite neighbors then you’re not alone, as it’s a common query among hosts and pregnant women.

 The answer really depends on how close a relationship mom has with her neighbors, and if they are being invited out of obligation or whether they are genuine friends of the expecting mom.

-If mom exchanges the occasional hello and friendly conversation with her neighbor then she probably doesn’t know them well enough to invite them to the baby shower.
+If mom exchanges the occasional hello and friendly conversation with her neighbor then she probably doesn’t know them well enough for them to warrant an invitation.

 But if on the other hand the mom-to-be regularly hangs out with her neighbors and considers them to be true friends, then they should probably be considered for a place on the guest list.